Newton disc: Newton's primary colours

 On 16 February 1672 (6 February 1671 [old style]), Newton sent a paper to the Royal Society's journal Philosophical Transactions, about the experiments he had been conducting since 1666 with the refraction of light through glass prisms.
 He concluded that the different refracted rays of light – well parted from others – could not be changed by further refraction, nor by reflection or other means, except through a mixture with other rays.
 He thus found the seven primary colors red, orange, yellow, green, blue, "a violet-purple" and indigo.
-When mixing the colored rays from a prism, he found that "the most surprising and wonderful composition was that of whiteness" requiring all the primary colors "mixed in a due proportion".
+When mixing the colored rays from prisms, he found that "the most surprising and wonderful composition was that of whiteness" requiring all the primary colors "mixed in a due proportion".

 In reaction to Robert Hooke's criticism of the new theory of light, Newton published a letter in the Philosophical Transactions, with other experiments that proved how sunlight existed of rays with different colors.
 He described how the cogs or teeth of a gyrating wheel behind a prism can block part of the light so that all the colors would be projected successively if the wheel turns rather slow, but how all the colors will be mixed into white light if the wheel turns very fast.
 He also pointed out that rays of light that were reflected from multi-colored bodies were weakened by the loss of many rays and that a mixture of those rays would not produce a pure white, but a grey or "dirty" color.
 This could be seen in dust, which on close inspection would reveal that it consists of many colored particles, or when mixing several colors of paint.
 He also referred to a child's top which would display a "dirty" color if it was painted in several colors and made to spin fast by whipping it.

 After presenting his conclusions about dividing sunlight into primary colors and mixing them back together into white light, Newton presented a color circle to illustrate the relations between these colors in his book Opticks (1704).

 Many modern sources state that Isaac Newton himself used a spinning disk with colored sectors to demonstrate how white light was the compound of the primary colors.
 However, these do not reference any historical source.

 According to Joseph Plateau, the first to describe how a spinning disk with Newton's seven primary colors would show an (imperfect) white color was Pieter van Musschenbroek in 1762.